Merci93/AirBnB-Listings-Poland/README.md

 ## Data Modelling
-The data model for this project was performed using the **SNOWFLAKE SCHEMA*** in the 3rd normal form (3NF).The model contains one facts table and three dimension tables all linked directly to the facts table.
-The dimension tables have a **one to many** and/or **one to one** relationship with the facts table.
-The tables are as listed below:
+The data model for this project follows a Snowflake Schema design in Third Normal Form (3NF).
+It consists of one central fact table and multiple dimension tables, all directly linked to the fact table.
+The relationships between the fact and dimension tables are one-to-many and one-to-one, ensuring data integrity and efficient querying.

-1. **City**: A dimension table containing the unique cities considered in this project.
+### Tables Overview
-2. **Ratings**: contains the ratings per listing.
+1. **City**: A dimension table containing the unique cities.
-3. **Rental_period**: contains the period (number of days) the listing will be available - check in and check out date.
+2. **Ratings**: Stores rating information associated with each listing..
-4. **Apartments**: A facts table containing the apartment title, subtitles and id's linked to the dimension tables.
+3. **Rental_period**: Contains availability details for listings, including check-in and check-out dates and rental duration.
-This table also contains the price of each listing.
-These prices includes price per nigh, original price and total price per listing.
+4. **Apartments**: The central fact table containing apartment IDs, titles, and references to related dimension tables.
+It also stores pricing details such as price per night, original price, and total price per listing.
-5. **Details**: further details relating to the listing: beds, bath, quests and bedroom.
+5. **Details**: Holds additional listing attributes, including number of beds, bathrooms, bedrooms, and guest capacity.
-6. **Reviews**: Reviews for the listing, with an extende table, **country** which keeps unique reviewer's country.
+6. **Reviews**: Stores reviews for each listing, with an extended Country table that maintains unique reviewer country information.

-The ERD (Entity Relationship Diagram) was created using the diagramming tool [LucidChart](https://lucid.app/).
+### Entity Relationship Diagram (ERD).
 ![](img/Poland_AirBnB.png)